code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 **Cons:** Expensive.
 (This could be mitigated by building the pipeline from the end first as discussed below.)

-**Cost Estimate:** 3-4 weeks for the complete pipeline.
+**Estimated Cost:** 3-4 weeks for the complete pipeline.
 7 ± 2 days to implement step 3 (Summarize) and the first component of step 4 (Present) first, enough to support CSF 2019 surveys.

 ### Detail design
 The pipeline has 4 main actions